Akshata-Laad/SCT_WD_1/README.md

 # SCT_WD_1
-This is repository for tasks of Skillcraft Technology
+This is repository for task 01 of my internship at Skillcraft Technology